Chihayafuru Part 3

 (ちはやふる 結び, Chihayafuru: Musubi) is a Japanese 2018 youth sports drama film written and directed by Norihiro Koizumi and starring Suzu Hirose, Shūhei Nomura and Mackenyu Arata.
-It is the third and final installment of the live action film adaptations of the manga series Chihayafuru, written and illustrated by Yuki Suetsugu.
+It is the third and final installment of the live action film adaptations of the manga series Chihayafuru, written and illustrated by Yuki Suetsugu, following Chihayafuru: Kami no Ku and Chihayafuru: Shimo no Ku.
 It was first announced at Sanuki Film Festival 2017.